-I. INJUNCTION CONCERNING THE COLLECTION OF PERSONAL INFORMATION FROM CHILDREN attorneys, and all other Persons in active concert or participation with any of them, who receive actual notice of this Order, whether acting directly or indirectly, in connection with being an Operator of any Website or Online Service Directed to Children or of any website or online service with actual knowledge that it is Collecting or maintaining Personal Information from a Child, are hereby permanently restrained and enjoined from violating the Children's Online Privacy Protection Rule, 16 C.F.R.
-Part 312 (attached as Appendix A), including but not limited to:
+I. INJUNCTION CONCERNING THE COLLECTION OF PERSONAL INFORMATION FROM CHILDREN

-- A. Failing to make reasonable efforts, taking into account available technology, to ensure that a Parent of a Child receives direct notice of Defendants' practices with regard to the Collection, use, or Disclosure of Personal Information from Children, including notice of any material change in the Collection, use, or Disclosure practices to which the Parent has previously consented; - B. Failing to post a prominent and clearly labeled link to an online notice of its information practices with regard to Children, if any, on the home or landing page or screen of its website or online service, and at each area of the website or online service where Personal Information is Collected from Children; - C. Failing to Obtain Verifiable Consent before any Collection, use, or Disclosure of Personal Information from Children, including consent to any material change in the Collection, use, or Disclosure practices to which the Parent has previously consented; - D. Failing to Delete a Child's Personal Information at the request of a Parent; and
+IT IS ORDERED that Defendants and Defendants' officers, agents, employees, and attorneys, and all other persons in active concert or participation with any of them, who receive actual notice of this Order, whether acting directly or indirectly, in connection with being an operator of any Web site or online service directed to children or of any Web site or online service with actual knowledge that it is collecting or maintaining personal information from a child, are hereby permanently restrained and enjoined from violating the Children's Online Privacy Protection Rule, 16 C.F.R.
+Part 312, including, but not limited to:

-E. Retaining Personal Information for longer than is reasonably necessary to fulfill the purpose for which the information was Collected.
+- A. Failing to make reasonable efforts, taking into account available technology, to ensure that a parent of a child receives direct notice of Defendants' practices with regard to the collection, use, or disclosure of personal information from children, including notice of any material change in the collection, use, or disclosure practices to which the parent has previously consented; - B. Failing to post a prominent and clearly labeled link to an online notice of its information practices with regard to children, if any, on the home or landing page or screen of its Web site or online service, and at each area of the Web site or online service where personal information is collected from children; - C. Failing to obtain verifiable parental consent before any collection, use, or disclosure of personal information from children, including consent to any material change in the collection, use, or disclosure practices to which the parent has previously consented; - D. Failing to delete a child's personal information at the request of a parent; and - E. Retaining personal information for longer than is reasonably necessary to fulfill the purpose for which the information was collected.